SAhmadUmass/zendeskclone4/makingRESTendpoints.md

   4. Return a JSON response (ticket data or an error).

 • Critical Files:
-  – utils/supabase/server.ts or a similar server-side client utility.
+  – src/utils/supabase/server.ts or a similar server-side client utility.
   – middleware.ts for any global or role-based checks if you prefer a centralized approach.

 ---

 ## 4. Apply Row-Level Security (RLS) Policies If Needed

-• If you only want certain roles to access or modify data, confirm that your Supabase “requests” (or “tickets”) table has the correct RLS policies.
+• If you only want certain roles to access or modify data, confirm that your Supabase "requests" (or "tickets") table has the correct RLS policies.
 • Typical checks:
   – Owners can only see or edit their own tickets.
-  – “support” role can see or edit tickets assigned to them.
+  – "support" role can see or edit tickets assigned to them.
-  – “admin” can see or edit all tickets.
+  – "admin" can see or edit all tickets.

 • Optional Pseudocode for a policy idea (no real code):